yourpurebredpuppy logo

 2. Stubbornness.
 Tibetan Spaniels have an independent mind of their own.
 They can be stubborn and manipulative.
 You must show them, through absolute consistency, that you mean what you say.

 In other words, you must teach your Tibetan Spaniel to respect you.
-A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Read more about Tibetan Spaniel Training.
+A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Follow my free online training programs.

 3. Finding one.
 The Tibetan Spaniel is not common in the United States, so you should expect to go on a waiting list.